-Federal law requires the plan administrator to provide in this notice a written explanation of events, taking effect in the current plan year, which are expected to have a material effect on plan liabilities or assets.
+Federal law requires the plan administrator to provide in this notice a written explanation of events, taking effect in 2017, which are expected to have a material effect on plan liabilities or assets.
 Material effect events are occurrences that tend to have a significant impact on a plan's funding condition.
 An event is material if it, for example, is expected to increase or decrease Total Plan Assets or Plan Liabilities by five percent or more.
-For the 2015 Plan Year, there were no events with a material effect on assets or liabilities.
+As of the date of this Notice, the Plan does not expect any events to occur in 2017 that will have a material effect on assets or liabilities.